Commit today

 Sign the Manifesto.

-1. I know why helping is seen as a sales trick.
+1. I understand why helping is seen as a sales trick.

-Because of previous negative experiences with certain words, people are on the lookout for them.
+People are defensive; on the lookout for certain words because of previous negative experiences them.
 They hear what they are listening for -- not what I’m saying.
-They filter.
 On email, social media.
 Everywhere.
-They skim.
+People skim & filter.
 Then, assume my intent.
-Then, they hear (only) the parts which confirm those negative assumptions.
-Everything else gets lost.
+They hear (only) the parts which confirm negative assumptions.
 People hear what they are listening for -- not what I’m saying.
-I now understand why and will address it.

 4. I will help people convince themselves to change.

-I am ready to help others get past their comfortable, instinctual beliefs and make the change they need and deserve.
-To do this, I will consistently communicate in ways that don't negatively trigger them.
+I am ready to help others get past their comfortable beliefs and make the change they need and deserve.
+To do this, I will communicate in ways that don't negatively trigger them.
 Instead, I will foster curiosity among those primed to be curious.
 I will seek conversations about ideas rather than meetings about solutions.
 I will make myself vulnerable to rejection.
-I will avoid asking questions which seek answers I benefit from and, instead, facilitate introspection using Facilitative Questions.
+I will avoid asking questions which seek answers I benefit from.
+I will facilitate introspection using Facilitative Questions.

 5. I will detach myself from the outcome I seek.